Andy Palmer

 In 2017, Palmer was appointed chairman of the productivity and skills commission of the new West Midlands Combined Authority (WMCA).
-He was previously the chief planning officer, executive vice-president and member of the executive committee of Nissan Motor Company.
+He was previously the chief planning officer, executive vice-president and member of the executive committee of Nissan.
 Reporting directly to Nissan's president and CEO, Carlos Ghosn, Palmer shared the chief operating officer role with two Nissan executives.
-Palmer was also chairman of Infiniti, and president of Nissan Motor Light Truck Co, a member of the board of directors of Nissan (China) Investment Company (NCIC), and of Nissan's joint ventures with India's Ashok Leyland.
+Palmer was also chairman of Infiniti, and president of Nissan Light Truck Co, a member of the board of directors of Nissan (China) Investment Company (NCIC), and of Nissan's joint ventures with India's Ashok Leyland.

 Early life

 Palmer was born in June 1963 in Stratford-upon-Avon, England.
 Palmer attended Kineton High School.